El Diablo (1990 film): Production

 According to a 1980 issue of Cinefantastique magazine, it was originally intended for co-writer John Carpenter to direct El Diablo himself in 1980 as his next film after completing The Fog.
-That same year, writer and producer Debra Hill discussed the movie in an interview with the Courier Post saying, "My Western is called El Diablo and I see it as being in the Howard Hawks vein, a combination of The Searchers and Journey to the Center of the Earth."
+That same year, writer and producer Debra Hill discussed the movie in an interview with the Courier Post, saying: "My Western is called El Diablo and I see it as being in the Howard Hawks vein, a combination of The Searchers and Journey to the Center of the Earth."
 In 1982, Hill again mentioned El Diablo, saying that she was set to produce and Carpenter would direct.
-However, he ultimately declined to do so, later saying he was nervous about directing a Western.
-The project then lay dormant for an entire decade before being directed by Peter Markle.
+However, he ultimately declined to do so, later saying that he was nervous about directing a Western.
+The project then lay dormant for an entire decade, before being directed by Peter Markle.
 Carpenter and Hill acted as executive producers.

 Reception

 The film received positive reviews from Empire and Entertainment Weekly.